-1873; when it will again be open for patients is not known.
 In 1853 the Government caused to be erected at Rincon Point a very large, four-story brick hospital, one of the finest buildings in the city at that time, and ever since, from its character and position, a prominent landmark.
 It was designed for eight hundred patients-sailors of the merchant and national marine-probably five time as many as were ever within its walls at one time.
 Until 1868 it continued to be used.
 In this year the severe earthquake further impaired a foundation already rendered insecure by extensive grading, which had left the hospital perched upon a high embankment, and it was vacated.
-After numerous removals and vicissitudes, the patients at last secured a home in the building formerly occupied as the asylum for the deaf, dumb, and hlind, on the corner of Mission and Fifteenth streets.
-The ground is ample, the buildings converted to such purposes generally are.
-They are probably the best accommodations that could be secured without building, and are calculated to contain one hundred and twenty-five patients, though the average number in 1874 was but eighty-five.
-In this year there were admitted six hundred and sixteen patients.
-During the same period thirty deaths occurred.
-The hospital is under the professional charge of Dr. C. N. Ellinwood.
+After numerous removals and vicissitudes, the patients at last secured a home in the building formerly occupied as the asylum for the deaf, dumb, and blind, on the corner of Mission and Fifteenth streets.
+The buildings, two in number, were four stories high, of brick, and perhaps as suitable for a hospital as buildings converted to such purposes generally are.
+They were probably the best accommo-